sanyam1259/notes-generator/HACKING.md

 # Hacking

-I have build this project with the idea of "None of us is as smart as all of us" in mind and hence have put comments between the codes at all the necessary places.
+I have built this project with the idea of "None of us is as smart as all of us" in mind and hence have put comments between the codes at all the necessary places.
 I will really appreciate if you dedicate your time in contributing to this project as I think it can help a lots of students and learners all around